ppkn/metamuse-transcripts/README.md

 # Metamuse Transcripts

+:sparkles:**Update (01/2023)** I'm working on this project again, but things are going to be a little messy while I get a new process set up.
 :sparkles:**Update (01/2022)** This project is now inactive. 😦.
 If I gain renewed time/interest, I'll start it back up again.
 :sparkles:**Update (09/2021):** I'm looking for help!
 See the [contribution guide](CONTRIBUTING.md) for more info.